16 Bayesian statistics

 16.2 Bayesian hypothesis tests

 In Chapter 9 I described the orthodox approach to hypothesis testing.
 It took an entire chapter to describe, because null hypothesis testing is a very elaborate contraption that people find very hard to make sense of.
 In contrast, the Bayesian approach to hypothesis testing is incredibly simple.
 Let’s pick a setting that is closely analogous to the orthodox scenario.
-There are two hypotheses that we want to compare, a null hypothesis, \(h_0\), and an alternative hypothesis, \(h_1\).
-Prior to running the experiment we have some beliefs, \(P(h)\), about which hypotheses are true.
-We run an experiment and obtain data, \(d\).
-Unlike frequentist statistics, Bayesian statistics does allow us to talk about the probability that the null hypothesis is true.
-Better yet, it allows us to calculate the posterior probability of the null hypothesis, using Bayes’ rule:
+There are two hypotheses that we want to compare, a null hypothesis,

-This formula tells us exactly how much belief we should have in the null hypothesis after having observed the data, \(d\).
-Similarly, we can work out how much belief to place in the alternative hypothesis using essentially the same equation.
-All we do is change the subscript
+This formula tells us exactly how much belief we should have in the null hypothesis after having observed the data,

-It’s all so simple that I feel like an idiot even bothering to write these equations down, since all I’m doing is copying Bayes rule from the previous section.8
+It’s all so simple that I feel like an idiot even bothering to write these equations down, since all I’m doing is copying Bayes’ rule from the previous section.8

 16.2.1 The Bayes factor

-Or, to write the same thing in terms of the equations above
+Or, to write the same thing in terms of the equations above:

 Actually, this equation is worth expanding on.
 There are three different terms here that you should know.
-On the left hand side, we have the posterior odds, which tells you what you believe about the relative plausibilty of the null hypothesis and the alternative hypothesis after seeing the data.
-On the right hand side, we have the prior odds, which indicates what you thought before seeing the data.
-In the middle, we have the Bayes factor, which describes the amount of evidence provided by the data.
-(Table 16.9).
+On the left-hand side, we have the posterior odds, which tells you what you believe about the relative plausibilty of the null hypothesis and the alternative hypothesis after seeing the data.
+On the right-hand side, we have the prior odds, which indicates what you thought before seeing the data.
+In the middle, we have the Bayes factor, which describes the amount of evidence provided by the data (Table 16.9).

-The Bayes factor (sometimes abbreviated as BF) has a special place in Bayesian hypothesis testing, because it serves a similar role to the p-value in orthodox hypothesis testing.
-The Bayes factor quantifies the strength of evidence provided by the data, and as such it is the Bayes factor that people tend to report when running a Bayesian hypothesis test.
 The reason for reporting Bayes factors rather than posterior odds is that different researchers will have different priors.
 Some people might have a strong bias to believe the null hypothesis is true, others might have a strong bias to believe it is false.
 Because of this, the polite thing for an applied researcher to do is report the Bayes factor.
 That way, anyone reading the paper can multiply the Bayes factor by their own personal prior odds, and they can work out for themselves what the posterior odds would be.
-In any case, by convention we like to pretend that we give equal consideration to both the null hypothesis and the alternative, in which case the prior odds equals 1, and the posterior odds becomes the same as the Bayes factor
+In any case, by convention we like to pretend that we give equal consideration to both the null hypothesis and the alternative, in which case the prior odds equals 1, and the posterior odds becomes the same as the Bayes factor.

 16.2.2 Interpreting Bayes factors